dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/blazor/webassembly.md

 ## Standalone deployment

-A *standalone deployment* serves the Blazor client-side app as a set of static files that are requested directly by clients.
+A *standalone deployment* serves the Blazor WebAssembly app as a set of static files that are requested directly by clients.
 Any static file server is able to serve the Blazor app.

 Standalone deployment assets are published to the *bin/Release/{TARGET FRAMEWORK}/publish/{ASSEMBLY NAME}/dist* folder.